 Through clinical trials, leukemia patients at Roswell Park were among the first to benefit from imatinib mesylate (Gleevec®), FDA-approved in 2001 for the treatment of chronic myeloid leukemia (CML).

-Between 2017-2019, the FDA approved nine new drugs for different categories of patients with acute myeloid leukemia.
+In a recent 2-year period, the FDA approved nine new drugs for different categories of patients with acute leukemia.
 Roswell Park patients who enrolled in clinical trials had access to seven of these drugs prior to FDA approval, including:

-In addition, patients with blastic plasmacytoid dendritic cell neoplasm (BPDCN) who enrolled in a clinical trial received treatment with tagraxofusp-erzs (Elzonris™) before it was approved by the FDA.
+In addition, patients with blastic plasmacytoid dendritic cell neoplasm (BPDCN) who enrolled in a clinical trial at Roswell Park received treatment with tagraxofusp-erzs (Elzonris™) before it was approved by the FDA.

 Available clinical trials